ghcpuman902/manglekuo.com/posts/android-lang-xml-search.md

 > Here is an example of a folder with the structure mentioned above, from the current Android open-sourced code: [https://cs.android.com/android/platform/superproject/+/master:frameworks/base/packages/](https://cs.android.com/android/platform/superproject/+/master:frameworks/base/packages/), if you want to try generate yourself, download this folder.

-Once a list of XML files is obtained, it goes through all entries within the XML files, checks if they are a valid entry, and adds them to a big JSON object and output it as `androidMsgs2.json` which you can rename and replace.
+Once a list of XML files is obtained, it goes through all entries within the XML files, checks if they are a valid entry, and adds them to a big JSON object and output it as `androidMsgs2.json` which you can rename and replace `androidMsgs.json` used for the React interface.

 `androidMsgs.json` has the following structure: